 Risks of Bond Investing

 Although bond investments are regarded to be safer than equity investments, fixed income securities have their own set of risks.
-Below, we summarize each of them in a nicely organized table.
+Below, we summarise each of them in a nicely organized table.